 We know Dallas for its hot and humid climate.
 If you live in Dallas, you must be using your air conditioning system throughout the summer.
-And if you have interests in air conditioner refrigerant or HVAC in general, you probably heard about R22 refrigerant phase-out.
-It’s time to adopt R-410a, if you aren’t already.
+And if you have an interest in air conditioner refrigerant or HVAC in general, you probably heard about R22 refrigerant phase-out.
+It’s time to adopt R-410a, if you haven’t already.

 Everything You Need to Know about Air Conditioner Refrigerant: Types, Phase-Out, etc.